Acupuncturist. Herbalist. Educator.

 I have completed a 3 year training in the Tian family lineage of classical herbal medicine at ICEAM.
 Under the tutelage of Arnaud Versluys, I graduated with as a Diplomate in Canonical Chinese Medicine.

-I also lecture in Oriental Medicine at the Australian Shiatsu College.
-My areas include theory, application and diagnosis in Oriental Medicine.
+I am also a director of the Australian Shiatsu College.
+I lecture in areas of Oriental Medicine theory, treatment application and diagnostic systems of Oriental Medicine.

 I can provide health insurance rebates for most health funds, am a member of AACMA and a nationally registered health practitioner with AHPRA.